 Physical disabilities: conditions

 Below is a list of common physical disabilities along with links to sources of relevant information on the NHS website:

 Amputation.
 An amputation is the surgical removal of a part of the body.
-Approximately 5-6000 limb amputations are carried out in England every year.
+Approximately 5,000 to 6,000 limb amputations are carried out in England every year.

 Acquired spinal injury (paraplegia or quadriplegia).
 When the spinal cord is damaged, the communication between the brain and the rest of the body is disrupted.
 This leads to a loss of movement and sensation from below the level of injury.
 Damage to the spinal cord can be caused by trauma (like an accident) or from an infection or disease.